Sanni Grahn-Laasonen

 Sanni Grahn-Laasonen (born 4 May 1983) is a Finnish politician and a member of the National Coalition Party.
-She has been the Minister of Education and Culture since 29 May 2015.
+She was the Minister of Education and Culture 2015-2019.
 She was the Minister of the Environment in Alexander Stubb's cabinet between 2014 and 2015.
 Before her career in politics she has worked as a journalist in the Finnish afternoon newspaper Iltalehti.

+In June 2023, she was appointed Minister of Social Security in the Orpo Cabinet.